 Aid groups struggle to improve dire conditions for Rohingya refugees

-(Reuters Health) - More than a half-million Rohingya people have fled the latest wave of violence in Myanmar for refugee camps in Bangladesh, and most lack clean water, latrine facilities or even shelter from the elements, according to a Medicins Sans Frontiers physician based there.

 “There are hardly any latrines so people have tried to rig up their own plastic sheeting around four bamboo poles, but there is nowhere for their waste to go except into the stream below.
-That is the same stream that, just 10 meters away, others are using to collect drinking water,” Dr. Kate White, the medical emergency manager in Kutupolong, the largest refugee settlement in Cox’s Bazar, wrote in an October 16 letter to the editor of The Lancet medical journal.
+That is the same stream that, just 10m away, others are using to collect drinking water,” Dr Kate White, the medical emergency manager in Kutupolong, the largest refugee settlement in Cox’s Bazar, wrote in an Oct 16 letter to the editor of The Lancet medical journal.

 “Some people are using clothes that they have strung together to provide shelter from the elements,” she said.
 “But after two days of torrential rain and tropical thunderstorms, some communities' shelter and their few belongings have completely washed away.”

-The Cox’s Bazar area of Bangladesh was already crowded, White noted, since refugees from Myanmar have been arriving there for decades.
-Just 250,000 of the 1.2 million people living in the region are native Bangladeshis, with the rest being “forcibly displaced Myanmar nationals,” she adds.
+The Cox’s Bazar area of Bangladesh was already crowded, Dr White noted, since refugees from Myanmar have been arriving there for decades.
+Just 250,000 of the 1.2 million people living in the region are native Bangladeshis, with the rest being “forcibly displaced Myanmar nationals", she added.

 The Rohingya, who are Muslim, have long been a persecuted minority in Myanmar, a Buddhist country.
 Myanmar has denied citizenship to the Rohingya since 1982.
 The country’s government and military have been accused of human rights abuses, including genocide.
 Hundreds of thousands of Rohingya have fled the country since the 1970s.